Disclaimer: This is a work of fiction based on characters from the Firefly 'verse created by Joss Whedon. No copyright infringement is intended.

 "So you're both okay and the cargo's salvageable?"
 Zoë on the radio, all business, her voice cool and efficient.
 "What about the shuttle?"

-"It's pretty banged up, but the hull's not actually breeched.
-A few weeks of intensive Kaylee TLC and it should be space-worthy again."
+"It's pretty banged up, but a few weeks of intensive Kaylee TLC and it should be space-worthy again."

 "Any way you can fix it up enough to fly out of there now?"